 Race to the Top can be played in a small group or by an individual child.
 To play the game, the students take turns rolling the die and recording their rolls on their sheets by placing a dot in the square.
 As an alternative, they can color in the squares with crayons.

-When a particular word, letter, or number has been rolled five times it reaches the top first and is declared the “winner”.
-I like this game because the students don’t compete against each other, the skills do.
+When a particular word or letter has been rolled five times, it reaches the top first and is declared the “winner.”
+I like this game because the students don’t compete against each other, the letters/words do.
 When a word wins I encourage the children to keep playing to see which one comes in second place, third place and so on.

 Other Skills to Practice

 - Print numerals on the die and in the flower shapes.